GMLJ/GMLJ/README.md

 I always knew a day will come when I'll have the opportunity to be one of them.
 </br>
 </br>
-I now dedicate 100% of my time to help DREAMS COME TO LIFE🦋 &nbsp; through CODING.
+I now dedicate 100% of my time to helping DREAMS COME TO LIFE🦋 &nbsp; through CODING.
 </br>

 ## 🛠️ Languages and Tools